PandaHexCode/TTYDR_Cam_Tool/README.md

 # TTYDR_Cam_Tool
-A python script to extract and pack .cam.zst files for TTYD Remake
+A python script to extract and pack .cam.zst files for TTYD Remake The tool is currently in the testing phase and is not yet fully developed.

 # How to use it
 First you need to have pyhton installed, and then you need to run that command <br>